openmeteo/enhydris/doc/dev/database.rst

       An optional pair of dates indicating was installed and abolished.

-   .. attribute:: enhydris.models.Station.overseers
+   .. attribute:: enhydris.models.Station.overseer

-      The overseers are the persons who are or have been responsible for each meteorological station in the past.
+      The overseers is the person responsible for the meteorological station in the past.
 In the case of manual (not automatic) stations, this means the weather observers.
-At a given time, each station has only one observer.
-This is a many-to-many field, through model
-      :class:`~enhydris.models.Overseer`.

-.. class:: enhydris.models.Overseer

-   .. attribute:: enhydris.models.Overseer.station

-      A foreign key to :class:`~enhydris.models.Station`.

-   .. attribute:: enhydris.models.Overseer.person

-      A foreign key to :class:`~enhydris.models.Person`.

-   .. attribute:: enhydris.models.Overseer.is_current

-      A boolean value indicating whether this person is the current overseer.
-For current overseers, the
-      :attr:`~enhydris.models.Overseer.end_date` below must be null;
-      however, a null end_date could also mean that the end_date is unknown, not necessarily that the overseer is the current overseer.

-   .. attribute:: enhydris.models.Overseer.start_date
-                  enhydris.models.Overseer.end_date
+This is a simple text field.

 .. class:: enhydris.models.InstrumentType(Lookup)